-More than 30 years ago, cheques were the country’s number one non-cash payment option.
-But according to the Reserve Bank of Australia, these days they make up just 1.2% of all non-cash payments.
+More than 30 years ago, cheques were the country’s No. 1 non-cash payment option.
+But according to the Reserve Bank of Australia, cheques now make up only a very small percentage1 of all non-cash payments.

 1. Cut your costs